SwillMith16/SwillMith16/README.md

  - Aspiring Unity Game Developer
  - Collaborate with a team to create fun, well-produced games
  - Work for/with a game studio to develop the latest hit games

-## My Progress

-I began Unity development in September 2022 with my first game Pong2D, which you can find in my repo's.
-I moved onto 3D games and collaborating with a team of friends at Uni to immerse myself in a more dynamic development environment and to adapt to what a job in game development would really be like.
+Currently I am collaborating with a team of developers at my university to produce our first group project Unity game.
+It's relatively small scale and a first for all of us.
+I'm always open to collaboration and any useful hints and tips that people may want to offer.
+While I haven't had the typical kind of education pathway that you would expect for a game developer, I'm really excited to learn and apply my thinking and learning skills to game development.

-## My Education
+## My Background
- - Bachelors Degree in Electrical and Electronic Engineering
+ - Undertaking a Bachelors Degree in Electrical and Electronic Engineering
+ - Digital Electronics and Microprocessor Systems
  - App Development in C++
  - Programming in C
- - Digital Electronics and Microprocessor Systems

  ## My Socials
   - Twitter - <a href="https://twitter.com/DevCalledWill">@DevCalledWill</a>